yegisafari/RL-Project-2/README.md

 Hi there!
 In this project, I explored a 5x5 gridworld environment using Q-Learning, a popular reinforcement learning algorithm.
 The gridworld has 25 states, and the agent can move up, down, left, or right.
 Special states offer different rewards, influencing the agent's behavior.

-What's Inside
+### What's Inside

-Q-Learning: I used this algorithm to learn optimal policies by updating the action-value function based on rewards and transitions.
+**Q-Learning** : I used this algorithm to learn optimal policies by updating the action-value function based on rewards and transitions.
 Simple Gridworld: A basic environment to demonstrate Q-Learning.
 Modified Gridworld: An environment with terminal states (black squares) for more complex scenarios.